 In this type of reinforcement, the amount of time between rewards varies.
 One example of variable-interval schedules is the child receiving allowance at various times as long as they exhibit good positive behavior.
 In anticipation of receiving their allowance eventually, the child will continue exhibiting positive behavior.
 Reinforcement in this schedule is given after passing an unpredictable amount of time, provided one correct response is given.
 For example, the response is given at an average of 5 minutes.
 Another example includes payment paid to a person at different times.
 The response rate is fast while the rate of extinction is slow.

 The main principles comprise changing environmental events which are related to the behavior of a person.
 For example, the ignoring of undesired behavior and reinforcing desired behaviors.
 Behavior modification uses a framework based on the connection between response and stimuli to modify or form behavior.
-Operant conditioning is the foundation of behavior modification, which helps in learning about a person’s behavior and determining the motive of the behavior along with its consequences.
+Operant processing is the foundation of behavior modification, which helps in learning about a person’s behavior and determining the motive of the behavior along with its consequences.

 Three types of responses are generally identified.
 These include neutral, reinforcing, and punishing.
 Neutral responses are neither negative nor positive.
 While reinforcing responses are deemed positive and punishing responses are deemed negative.
 Behavior shaping and token economy are examples of behavior modification.

-Operant conditioning is used to explain various behaviors from the learning process to language acquisition.
+The concept is used to explain various behaviors from the learning process to language acquisition.
 One of its practical applications is the use of token money which is widely used in prisons, psychiatric hospitals, and schools.

 Behavior modification can be implemented through the use of a token economy.
 In token economy, the desired behaviors are reinforced in the form of buttons, stickers, digital batches, fake money, stickers, poker chips, or other objects.
 They are reinforced by tokens which can be then exchanged for rewards.
 This system reinforces targeted behaviors by the help of tokens which act as secondary reinforcers and are then exchanged for real rewards which act as primary reinforcers.
 However, the reward can range from privileges to activities.